Climate affects your packing list more than any other factor.

 Do you need heavy, durable fabrics or do cheaper bags work?

 I like a carry-on with compartments, as little straps as possible, and a medium fabric to keep the weight down.
-I like fewer pockets because I can never remember which pocket holds which items.
+I love fewer pockets because I can never remember which pocket holds which items.